pragmint/open-practices/capabilities/generative-organizational-culture.md

 When there is a lack of trust between decision-makers and team members, valuable information often gets ignored as team members are more likely to stop sharing context.
 For example, if engineers spot a product flaw but don't trust their warnings will be taken seriously, they might avoid raising concerns, leading to mis-informed executive decision-making.
 Trust-building is a long-term process but is critical for enabling high-functioning, performance-oriented, generative cultures.

-### Centralized and Decentralized Authority Each Have Trade-Offs
+### Centralized and Decentralized Structures Each Have Trade-Offs

 Both centralized and decentralized organizational structures can be generative.
 However, each structure has distinct strengths and challenges.

-Decentralized structures, where [xyz happens], enable lower-level managers to use their specialized knowledge and encourage them to acquire more information.
+Decentralized structures, where a lot of decision-making happens at lower levels of the organization, enable lower-level managers and developers to use their specialized knowledge, and encourage them to acquire more information.
 However, these structures can lead to misalignment with broader organizational objectives and hinder coordination across divisions.

-Centralized structures, where [xyz happens], ensure better goal alignment and resource allocation but insights are often lost due to communication barriers.
+Centralized structures, where solutions are generally pre-determined at a higher level, ensure better goal alignment and resource allocation, as well as consistency, but insights are often lost due to communication barriers.

-Leaders can aim to achieve a balance of centralized and decentralized authority by carefully evaluating their organization's needs.
-For example, a leader might weigh the importance of local responsiveness (characteristic of a centralized orgs?) versus operational consistency (characteristic of decentralized orgs?).
+One structure is not better than the other; the use of one over the other depends on what you're optimizing for.
+An organization may be centralized in some ways (for example, in operational consistency) but decentralized in others (for example, in local responsiveness).
+The goal is to achieve balance in your organization's structure by carefully evaluating its needs.

 ### Problem and Skill Matching